Text elements

 With a click on the icon next Import list data from a CSV file to the field label “Table entries” you open the CSV import wizard, with which you can import table data from a CSV file.
 The CSV file has to be transferred to the upload directory first.

-Summary: An accessible website should contain a short summary of the content of each table, which you can enter here.
+Table summary: An accessible website should contain a short summary of the content of each table, which you can enter here.

-Add header: If you select this option, the first row of the table is formatted as a header using the tag <thead>.
+Add table header: If you select this option, the first row of the table is formatted as a header using the tag <thead>.

-Add footer: If you select this option, the last row of the table is formatted as a footer using the tag <tfoot>.
+Add table footer: If you select this option, the last row of the table is formatted as a footer using the tag <tfoot>.

-Sorting index: The number of the column to be sorted by default, as long as the visitor has not made a selection.
+Sort index: The number of the column to be sorted by default, as long as the visitor has not made a selection.
 The count starts at 0.

 Sort order: The order of the default sort (ascending or descending).